Kamla Bhasin: Early and personal life

 Kamla Bhasin called herself 'The Midnight Generation', a reference to the generation of Indians born around the time of independence, 'at the stroke of the midnight hour..'.
 She was the fourth of six siblings.
 Her father was a doctor in Rajasthan.
 She grew up around villages in India and it helped her form an understanding about women's issues in villages in India.
 This experience would be instrumental in her life and future career.
-She went to a government university for her bachelor's and masters'.
+She went to a government university for her bachelor's and master's.
 She later said that she found the experience uninspiring and graduated with second division.

 Bhasin met her (ex) husband in Rajasthan while working for Seva Mandir.
 She had later recounted that her husband was an incredibly feminist man and espoused progressive ideas.
 Her husband suggested that their children take both their surnames and was supportive when Bhasin's 70-year-old mother moved in with them.
 However, things turned sour after incidents of domestic abuse and infidelity by him.

-She considered her greatest loss to be the death of her adult daughter who was really important to her.
-She had a son who became disabled after a vaccine reacted badly.
+She considered her greatest loss to be the suicide of her adult daughter, who was really important to her.
+She also had a son who became disabled after a severe reaction to a vaccine.